-A first team is scheduled for Puerto Rico at the end of February.
-Teams to Puerto Rico are also being scheduled for April 23 to 30, and June 16 to 23.
+Additional teams to Puerto Rico are scheduled for April 23 to 30 (trip is full), and June 16 to 23.

 Teams are still needed in Texas and Florida as part of their recovery effort.
 More than 900,000 FEMA applications were received in Texas alone while more than 500,000 homes were determined to have moderate to extreme damage.
 The recovery efforts in both Texas and Florida will be at least another two to three years.